Dylan Thomas Trail: Majoda and New Quay

 The Trail then follows the beach, before it arrives in New Quay, its finishing point.
-There are further day walks on extensions of the Trail, including Eli Jenkins' Pub Walk which follows the River Dewi to the coast at Cwmtydu.
+There are further day walks on extensions of the Trail, including Eli Jenkins' Pub Walk which follows the River Dewi (the name of the river in Under Milk Wood) to the coast at Cwmtydu.
 Another walk is the town trail around New Quay, taking in the house where his aunt and cousins lived, as well as Dylan's favourite pub, the Black Lion, where Augustus John used to exhibit.
 Caitlin preferred the Dolau pub, as did Alastair Graham, who had once been Evelyn Waugh's lover.